becodeorg/free2code/0.GENERAL/Internet.md

 ## A simple network

-When two computers need to communicate, you have to link them, either physically (usually with an Ethernet cable) or wirelessly (for example with WiFi or Bluetooth systems).
+In order to communicate, two computers have to be linked, either physically (usually with an Ethernet cable) or wirelessly (for example with WiFi or Bluetooth systems).
 All modern computers can sustain any of those connections.

 ![internet schema](assets/internet-schema-1.png)